graphdr/r-matlab-toolbox/README.md

 # r-matlab-toolbox

-In this toolbox, I'm experimenting with the [`reach`](https://github.com/schmidtchristoph/reach) package to create course materials that include MATLAB syntax and output.
+In this toolbox, I'm experimenting with the [`reach`](https://github.com/schmidtchristoph/reach) package (by Christoph Schmidt) for R, developing tools to use R Markdown to create course materials that include MATLAB syntax and output.
 My goal is to gradually improve the reproducibility of my course source files.

+I discuss the context and goals of this work in this [blog post](http://www.graphdoctor.com/archives/1216).

 ## tools